Tuma Basa on Hip-Hop 50 and Soulja Boy's influence: "Let's show him some respect"

 He continued: “Even when hip-hop was popping in the streets and it didn’t reflect in sales or radio play, we knew it was popping because [it was] on the street level [and] there were these hidden markets.
 That’s how I look at the culture: it’s not something that you can easily measure.”

 As promised, YouTube’s Hip-Hop 50 celebrations will continue after August.
-Next week, Tuma Basa will be in London for the annual YouTube Legacy Party which celebrates all pioneers of UK rap music this year and is hosted by Cohen.
+Next week, Tuma Basa will be in London for the annual YouTube Legacy Party which celebrates all pioneers of UK rap music this year and is hosted by Cohen, Basa and YouTube’s Sheniece Charway.

 Also, there will be a one-day educational summit called Future Insiders with SocialFixt on September 4 “to inspire creators from Black creative hubs.”
 The founders of the Strawberries and Creem Festival, SK — who manages Ivorian Doll – and more will be on the panel.